catmona/dotfiles2/Instructions.md

 change the "exec" line to `Exec=env QT_QPA_PLATFORM=wayland btrfs-assistant-launcher`

+restart your machine so your new snapshots subvolumr gets mounted.

 now run btrfs assistant and make a manual snapshot.
 You can change your config settings now too, like setting a max # of snapshots to keep and turning off timeline.
 ```bash
 QT_QPA_PLATFORM=wayland btrfs-assistant-launcher